igdj/jewish-history-online/README.md

 ==========================================

 This is the code base for the presentation of the site.
-Since certain assumptions concerning the bilingual presentation of all content (de / en) or the set of licenses used, this code is not intended for out-of-the-box re-use.
+Since certain assumptions concerning the bilingual presentation of all the content (de / en) or the set of licenses used are currently hardwired, this code is not yet intended for out-of-the-box re-use by other projects.

 You may use it in parts or adjust it to your own need if it fits your needs.
-If you have any questions, please contact us at
+If you have any questions or find this code helpful, please contact us at
     http://jewish-history-online.net/contact